IMpcuong/dot/awesome-git/README.md

 git checkout origin/BRANCH -b BRANCH
 ```

-- Pull and rebase if the current branch is busy:
+- Pull and rebase if the current branch is busy (have the different history-tree with the remote repository):

 ```git
 git config --global branch.autosetuprebase always